marybethcassity/image-transform/README.md

 ## Usage
 update the original image path, the cropped image path, and the resized (final) image path

-update the coco annotation file path
+update the coco annotations file path

 update the transformed annotations file path in the variable result_file